|The Bismarck under way|

 |King George VI boards HMS Victorious after the battle to inspect it and congratulate the crew on their brilliant success|

 That the Bismarck sinking was a huge British victory is undeniable.
-The Germans lost the pride of their fleet, the strategic balance in the Atlantic was restored, and the Nazis never again challenged the Allies' surface dominance.
+The Germans lost the pride of their fleet, the strategic balance in the Atlantic was restored, and the Germans never again challenged the Allies' surface dominance.
 The Tirpitz, the equal in every way to the Bismarck, never saw enemy action despite being ready for action only months later.
 It spent its entire life skulking in Norwegian fjords, hidden by camouflage netting and protected by antiaircraft guns and the Luftwaffe.
 Hitler had Propaganda Minister Josef Goebbels turn the Bismarck story into an epic, which Goebbels successfully did, and the story has become legendary on both sides with glory showered on both sides.
 Still, Hitler was left with nothing to show for his vast and continuing investment in a surface fleet that now was completely useless.
 After a few more such disasters, Hitler ultimately fired Admiral Raeder at the beginning of 1943 and installed Admiral Karl Dönitz, a U-boat experts, in charge of the Kriegsmarine and, ultimately, as his successor as Fuhrer.
 The pursuit and destruction of the Bismarck justified 300 years of British seafaring prowess and constant vigilance, proving the value of having redundant capabilities and endless reserves in a moment of crisis.

 Related U-boat Successes